roshansamuel/saras/README.md

 This file will be read by the solver to resume computations, should it stop before completing the simulation.

 The solution data is written in HDF5 format, while time-series and probe data are written in ASCII format.
-Many open source visualization softwares are capable of reading HDF5 data format.
+Many open source visualization software are capable of reading HDF5 data format.
 Moreover, Python can also read HDF5 files using the ``h5py`` module.

 ## License